Local sports roundup: Holmen, Taebel win MVC golf meet

 MVC

 The Blugolds (4-3, 1-2) picked up their first conference win of the season with a four-hit shutout of the Spartans.
-Aquinas pitcher Josie Erickson threw eight strikeouts and only one walk as the Blugolds won 12-0.
+Aquinas pitcher Josie Erickson threw eight strikeouts and only one walk.

-Gracie Cronk and Elie Klar each had three runs for the Blugolds with Cronk going 3 for 3 at the plate.
+Gracie Cronk and Elie Klar each had three runs for the Blugolds with Cronk going 3 for 3.
 Iris Neve and Sydney Emineth each recorded two hits and two runs.

-The RiverHawks allowed 12 unanswered runs and committed nine errors in a blowout loss to Holmen.
+HOLMEN -- The RiverHawks allowed 12 unanswered runs and committed nine errors in a blowout loss to the Vikings.
+Taylor Pellowski was 3 for 3, and Emily Szak hit a two-run home run for Holmen.

-Despite the Vikings only managing 8 hits, frequent infield mistakes and wild pitches allowed them to get to a 12-1 lead by the end of the third inning.
+Despite the Vikings only managing 8 hits, frequent infield mistakes and wild pitches allowed them to build a 12-1 lead by the end of the third inning.

 Coulee